-It’s hard to rate your own snowboard ability level sometimes, but it does help us find the perfect session for you to have the most fun.
-We’ve outlined some common levels below and some of our lessons, camps and courses we think are best for riders in those categories.
+It’s hard to rate your own snowboard ability level, but it doing so helps us find the perfect session for you.
+We’ve outlined some common levels and ideas for lessons/camps in each below.

 Level 1 – You’re new to snowboarding and ready for the fun to begin!
 We’ll help you learn how to control that giant ironing board strapped to your feet and build your confidence every step of the way.
 WARNING… snowboarding can be a little bit addictive!

 Level 2 – You’ve spent a couple of hours riding (maybe indoor) and are happy making toe/heel sideslips and falling leaf.

 Level 3 – You’re beginning to make basic C shaped turns on the beginner hill or easy green runs.

 Level 4 – You’re linking ‘S’ shaped turns on green slopes and controlling your speed with ease.
 You’re starting to eye up your first blue runs and are exploring more of the mountain.

 Backcountry snowboard lessons have start locations in Morzine, Avoriaz and Les Gets, using our local knowledge with a mixture of lift accessed terrain and short hikes to deliver the best off piste experience for your ability.

 Level 5 – You’re happy making flowing turns on most blue runs, able to change your turn shape and control speed with ease.

 You have blue runs in the bag and are now riding with more speed, using your edges to start carving the board.
 You’ve dabbling with switch turns on easier slopes and have got some air time off small rollers, maybe even intentionally too!.
 You’re trying a few easy flatland freestyle moves like tail presses and ollies, turning the mountain into your playground.